emanzione/mhlab.tech/content/code/backend-services-01-concepting/index.md

 Another interesting thing to note is: we don't want to expose our subsystems to the outer world.
 Ideally we want to isolate them, so that clients cannot send requests directly.
 This is for two reasons:

 - malicious users cannot try to exploit the internal API (generally, they should not be able to mess with it)
-- the client don't need to know the address of each service we deploy
+- the client doesn't need to know the address of each service we deploy

 Also, it could be desiderable assuming that the internal API will only receive already validated and authorized requests, in this way we don't need to duplicate validation and authorization logic on every service.